scopeusc/scope-s20/lesson-2/README.md

 ...

-Ok, so there are two main components to our `Quit`.
+There are two main components to our `Quit`.
 The first is obvious, if you click on it you want to quit the app.
-The part is we want to add keyboard shortcuts to be able to exit, in particular, Cmd + Q on a Mac, and Ctrl + Q on others.
+The second part adding keyboard shortcuts to exit, in particular, Cmd + Q on a Mac, and Ctrl + Q on others.
 Let's start with the click.
 We want to add an onclick event to our label `Quit`, and can do this really easily with Electron.

 ```
 {